 Trump to speak to Poles at site that honors nation's heroism

-U.S. President Donald Trump has chosen to deliver a speech during his upcoming visit to Poland at the site of a memorial to the 1944 Warsaw Uprising against the Germans, a Polish official says.
-Krzysztof Szczerski, an aide to Polish President Andrzej Duda, said late Wednesday that it is an honor for Poles that Trump will give a major speech at Krasinski Square, "a site which symbolizes Polish heroism."
+A Polish official says President Donald Trump has chosen to deliver a speech during his upcoming visit to Poland at the site of a memorial to the 1944 Warsaw Uprising against the Germans.
+Krzysztof Szczerski, an aide to Polish President Andrzej Duda, said late Wednesday it is an honor for Poles that Trump will give a major speech at Krasinskich Square, "a site which symbolizes Polish heroism."

 Discussions